-- To view and manage sources, select Browse > Sources.
+• To view and manage sources, click Browse > Sources on the toolbar.

 Examine Sources in the Source Browser

-If you don’t see metrics in charts that filter by source, you can examine sources in the Source browser.
+If you don’t see metrics in charts that filter by source, you can examine sources in the Sources browser.

 Step 1: Find a Source